Home

 Easter is our favourite time to visit Rome.

-Shop windows dressed with ribbons and bows and glitter, delicious smells of one of the traditional Easter recipes from Italy, roast lamb, wafting through the doors and open windows of restaurants, the first outdoor dining tables of the year, and azaleas on the Spanish Steps ... what could be better?
+Shop windows dressed with ribbons and bows and glitter, delicious smells of roast lamb wafting through the doors and open windows of restaurants, the first outdoor dining tables of the year, and azaleas on the Spanish Steps ... what could be better?

 But hold on a minute - before we get as far as the celebrations of Easter Sunday, there's a whole week of religious events to get through ...